 - Putting objects into your ears that push the cerumen deeper into the ear canal

 Risk FactorsCerumen impaction is more common in older adults.
 It can cause hearing loss.
-Factors that increase your risk of getting cerumen impactation include:
+Other factors that may increase your chance of cerumen impaction include:

 - Trying to remove cerumen with a cotton-tipped swab

 - A twisted, narrow, or complicated ear canal